Zhuinden/realm-helpers/README.md

 ## Realm Auto-Migration

+**Note: RealmAutoMigration supports only Realm-Java 4.0.0 or higher!**

 Automatic migration from the currently existing schema to the currently existing model classes.

 By calling `RealmAutoMigration.migrate(dynamicRealm)`, the schema is matched between the file and the models.